Riku517/obdocs/skills/herblore/README.md

 Herblore works as it does in OSRS: you clean herbs, make unfinished potions, prepare your secondary ingredients, and then make your final potions.
 In order to start training herblore, you need 10 qp to get the starting xp from the Druidic Ritual quest which will take you to level 3 herblore.
 If you did not have 10 qp when herblore was released, you will have a 50% chance of getting the starting xp when questing post 10 qp.

-You can buy vials of water using `+buy (quantity) vial of water`
+You can buy vials of water using `+buy (quantity) vial of water` You can buy vials using `+buy (quantity) vial`
+You can create Coconut milk with 1x Coconut and 1x Vial using `/create item:Coconut milk`

 ### Making Potions